fl4p/batmon-ha/README.md

 ![Home Assistant Dashboard Screenshot](https://repository-images.githubusercontent.com/445289350/03f3d531-37cf-48be-84c8-e6c75270fc87)

-Monitor various Battery management systems (BMS) over Bluetooth.
-This add-on reads the BMS and sends sensor data through MQTT to Home
+Monitor and control various Battery management systems (BMS) over Bluetooth.
+This add-on reads the BMS and sends sensor data through MQTT to Home Assistant.
-Assistant.
 Using bluetooth on the Home Assistant host system, it does not need any additional hardware.

 I created this to compare BMS readings for a detailed evaluation of BMS reliability and accuracy.